What is meant by human behaviour?

 Q: How human behaviour can tackle pressure?

 ANS: Stress can contribute to health problems such as headaches, high blood pressure, heart problems, and skin conditions.
 Stress may also influence cognitive processes because it is associated with elevated levels of cortisol, a hormone that can influence brain functioning.
 So by relieving stress and all inward grief, one can tackle the compounding issue.

 Q: What is the meaning of social phenomenon on human behaviour?

 Ans: It refers to an observed act and an event which shapes and regulates the future actions of an individual.

-To conclude with, behaviour changes throughout an individual’s life, as they move through different stages of life.
+To conclude, behaviour changes throughout an individual’s life, as they move through different stages of life.

 For example, adolescence, parenthood and retirement.
 Human behaviour is regulated by psychological traits.
-For instance, extraverted people are more likely to reserve people to participate in social activities.
+For instance, extroverted people are more likely to reserve people to participate in social activities.

 Personality traits vary from person to person and can produce different actions or and responses from each person.
 Social norms also impact behaviour.
 Due to the inherently conformist nature of human society in general, humans are pressured into following certain rules and displaying certain behaviours in society, which conditions the way people behave.

 Different behaviours are deemed to be either acceptable or unacceptable in different societies and cultures.